lewiscasewell/cdd/README.md

 3. Test and Validate
 After refactoring, test your changes to ensure that the circular dependency has been resolved.
 Run your tests and check for any regressions.

+## Why i chose single comprehensive cycle output over multiple smaller cycles
+unlike madge, i chose to use a long chain of dependencies to represent the cycle instead of multiple smaller cycles because

+- Single comprehensive cycle output is easier to understand and debug.
+- It provides a clear picture of the dependencies that need to be resolved.

+Example:

+Multiple Smaller Cycles:
+`a.ts > b.ts > a.ts`
+`a.ts > c/index.ts > c/b.ts > c/a.ts > a.ts`
+`a.ts > c/index.ts > c/a.ts > a.ts`

+- Single Comprehensive Cycle (SCC):
+`a.ts > c/index.ts > c/a.ts > c/b.ts > b.ts > a.ts`